ClaireHzl/Projet_Squat/README.md

 Therefore, according to the coordinates, angles and distances of the landmarks, if an error is detected, the corresponding integer will be output.
 If not, it's a good squat, the corresponding integer is 0.

+The errors have been selected by studying this [article](https://journals.lww.com/nsca-scj/fulltext/2014/12000/the_back_squat__a_proposed_assessment_of.2.aspx).
+It lists only the qualitative errors, we couldn't find quantitative data so we use our expertise as sport professional and physician to determine the different thresholds.

 ### On each squat